 22.2 — KAYAK.
 Spoonbill Sound Hammocks.
 Launch on gulf side (Cudjoe Key).
 Check out nearby salt ponds for photo ops.

 21.0 — KAYAK.
 Cudjoe Gardens Marina, where you can rent kayaks, guided kayak tours.

 21.0 — Blimp Road, named for “Fat Albert,” an Air Force surveillance blimp that was taken down in 2013.
 Read more: Oh no, Fat Albert bites the dust!

 21.0 — KAYAK.
 Follow Blimp Road all the way to the end on the Gulf side (north side of U.S. 1).
 There is a launch ramp for easy access to back-country islands, such as Tarpon Belly Key, once home to a shrimp farm.

 20.2 — Bow Channel Bridge to Sugarloaf Key.

-20.0 — RV — Sugarloaf Key/Key West RV Resort, Campground is closed due to Hurricane Irma.
+20.0 — RV — Sugarloaf Key/Key West RV Resort, Campground reopens July 2021 after rebuilding from damage done by Hurricane Irma.

 20.0 — Mangrove Mamas.
 Roadside eatery.
 Cracked conch and conch chowder, along with a healthy serving of Keys atmosphere.